CrazyScamp/VR-CyberDeck-Setup/README.md

 ---

-## VR-CyberDeck Setup

-1. Install the build for your OS

-2. Plug in your Quest via USB (data-capable cable)

-3. Allow USB Debugging on the headset

-4. Browse the library and hit download

-That's it.
-The bundled server config means there's nothing to configure on first run.

----

 ## ⚠️ IMPORTANT
 Before you start! if you haven't already you need to get your headset and PC ready for sideloading
 <p>